sylefeb/Silice/learn-silice/Documentation.md

              Double check meaning and use ':a_plus_b' instead of just 'a_plus_b' to confirm.
 ```

-> It is *deprecation* warning since Silice previously accepted this syntax silently.
+> It is a *deprecation* warning since Silice previously accepted this syntax silently.

 To fix this warning we indicate explicitly that we understand the behavior, adding `:` in front of `a_plus_b`: